luc-github/ESP3D-WEBUI/README.md

 and the result is a monolitic file with a size less than 70Kb allowing almost full control of ESP3D board and your 3D printer

 ## Features
-- It supports Marlin firmware.
-- And sholud support several firmwares based on Repetier and Smoothieware.
+- support several firmwares based on Marlin, Repetier and Smoothieware.
-- Print Progress Bar shwoing print progress
+- Print Progress Bar showing print progress (Marlin firmware)
 - SafeMemo allow to to safe Notes
 - customized Menu for 1, 2, 3 and 4 Colum
 - integrated Clock in Header